Overcoming Thread Engagement Challenges in Automotive Stamping Screw Assemblies

 4. Assembly Techniques

 Proper assembly techniques are critical to promoting successful thread engagement.
-Care should be taken to avoid cross-threading by aligning the screw and tapped hole correctly before initiating the threading process.
-Controlled torque application and the use of lubricants or thread-locking compounds can also aid in achieving optimum thread engagement.
+Care should be taken to avoid cross‑threading by aligning the screw and tapped hole correctly before initiating the threading process.
+Controlled torque application using a reliable torque wrench and the use of lubricants such as a thread lubricant or thread‑locking compound can also aid in achieving optimum thread engagement.

 5. Inspection and Quality Control